martinsolent/comp_dashboard/docs/tech_stacks/index.md

 # Computing Tech Stacks

-This section contains all the tech stacks and processes currently used on the Computing Subject Groups Modules
+This section contains all the tech stacks and processes currently used on the Computing Subject Group's Modules